OSHWL/SELECTION/README.md

 #*SELECTION*

-**OSHW documents for everyone to enjoy**
+OSHW documents, ready for you to read.

-possible formats:
-  - if not exceeding 50 lines: Markdown
-  - PDF and EPUB files (LaTeX-generated, unique class to be determined)

-language: english

-important: completeness, readability

-##folder *SOURCE*

-all source files of documents in folder *SELECTION*, for anyone to meddle with
+folder *SOURCE*: all source files of documents in folder *SELECTION*